 1 – Capture Lucca from above

 230 steps up Torre Giunigi, the tower with the plants, separate you from a breathtaking view over Lucca.
 The view, particularly before sunset, is amazing.
 The light shines beautifully on Piazza dell’ Anfiteatro and the 360° vista is stunning.
-It is definitely a must-do thing.
+It is definitely one of the must things to do in Lucca.
 Try to be there 30-45 minutes before closing.
 Entrance fee is 4 €.

 2 – Pizza dell’ Anfiteatro